-Tile and marble setters apply hard tile, marble, and wood tiles to walls, floors, and other surfaces.
+A tile and marble setter is someone who applies hard tile, marble, and wood tiles to walls, floors, and other surfaces.
 Installing tile and marble is labour intensive, and workers spend much of their time bending, kneeling, and reaching.
-Although the occupation is not as dangerous as some other construction trades, workers still experience a high rate of injuries and illnesses.

 What does a Tile and Marble Setter do?